Registered: 1512291655 Posts: 4

 Have a set routine with the all the meals at regular set intervals (6 meals meals and snacks every 3 to 4 hours).
 Prepare the meal beforehand and at the set time take it to her and give her half an hour to eat it.
 Prompt het with "take a bite", etc. I used to say at the very beginning, "only eat what you can manage", then later "only eat what you can manage, but it had to be more than yesterday", until she could follow her mealplan.
 This routine needs to be followed for months.
 My d is wr since March and I still serve her 6 meals and snacks at regular times every single day.

 Sending you tons of hugs and best wishes🤗🤗🤗🤗 __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11 in March 2017.
+Slowly refed for months on Ensures alone, followed by swap over with food at a snails pace.
+WR after a year at age 11 in March 2017.
 She is back to her old happy self and can eat anything put in front of her.
 Now working on intuitive eating.

 Registered: 1512291655 Posts: 4

 Reply with quote #9